 The customer called Instaloft in to see what could be done to correct or finish the floor and to line the roof, however the only way to do this correctly was to remove the original works and start again.

-Once the sunframe had been fitted securely in place we installed the new boarding by screwing it into the steel subframe to make a strong and stable floor, safe to walk on and held in place firmly to prevent any loose board and extend the longevity of the loft flooring.
+Once the subframe had been fitted securely in place we installed the new boarding by screwing it into the steel subframe to make a strong and stable floor, safe to walk on and held in place firmly to prevent any loose boarding and extend the longevity of the loft flooring.
 Finally, we lined the whole roof to protect the customers belongings from all of the old dust and debris from the roof tiles.
-As you can see from the images below, the transformation is quite different to the previous flooring.
+As you can see from the images on the left, the transformation is quite different to the previous flooring.

 If you would like to use your loft for storage please be careful.
 Going for the cheapest option may require you to have it all done again later!
 You really do get what you pay for, and when it comes to home renovations like loft boarding, it is well worth the investment.
 Remember your home is probably your most expensive asset, why take chances with it?